LJFloor/PunchoutUtils/README.md

 ```

 ## Bugs
-Please create an issue if you find anything that doesn't seem right.
+Please create an issue on the github repo if you find anything that doesn't seem right.

-## To do:
- - [ ] Convert `Quantity` to a float
- - [ ] Throw exception on invalid data type saying which field failed
- - [ ] Use the `Id` property